-A number of existing efforts and planned initiatives are underway to serve people in crisis.
-There are themes around which these efforts and initiatives can be grouped, as follows:
+A number of existing efforts and planned initiatives are underway to serve people in crisis, as shown in Appendix A. These efforts and initiatives relate to one or more of the recommendations of the Olmstead Planning Committee, and are best viewed as an interconnected group of tools and services.
+However, there are themes around which these efforts and initiatives can be grouped, as follows: